Book a call with admissions

 Those who claim “TMS ruined my life” complain of memory loss, cognitive impairment, and dizziness.
 You’ll read several stories of people who claim prolonged exposure to the electromagnetic coil ruined their lives, cost them their jobs, or dissolved their marriages.

 TMS does not cause cognitive impairment.
-In fact, many studies have documented that TMS can improve key domains of cognitive function.
+In fact, many studies have documented that TMS can improve key domains of cognitive function1.
 Individuals who have undergone TMS treatment demonstrated increased episodic memory, working memory, and motor learning performance.
 TMS is considered an effective treatment option for mild cognitive impairment and dementia.

 Can TMS Therapy change your personality?

-• Improved Mood: Since TMS is proven to help improve depression, anxiety symptoms, and bipolar disorder, you’ll be more consistent with your moods and open to doing more things.
+• Improved Mood: Since TMS is proven to help improve major depression, anxiety symptoms, and bipolar disorder, you’ll be more consistent with your moods and open to doing more things.

 • Depression Symptoms Reduced: If you’re not feeling blue, you’re more likely to interact with others, go to social activities, and approach life with a more positive attitude.